There’s nothing mystical about making a Canadian resume. You can make one in just a few simple steps.

 - Emphasizes experience with bullet points: Utilizing bullet points to detail your experience makes your resume easier to read and highlights your accomplishments clearly.
 This format is also a great way to communicate your value at a glance.

-- Highlights most recent training: You can show employers you’ve stayed sharp since school by including relevant training in your Education section.
+- Highlights most recent training: You can show employers you’ve stayed sharp since school by including relevant training in your education section.
 This demonstrates a commitment to staying up to date and sharpening your skills as you progress in your career.

-What’s the difference between Canadian and American resumes?
+What’s the Difference Between Canadian and American Resumes?

 This is an easy one — American and Canadian resumes are basically the same.